1990 Latvian Supreme Soviet election

 Parliamentary elections were held in the Latvian SSR on 18 March 1990.
 It was the first free parliamentary election in Latvia since 1931 and saw 201 deputies elected to the Supreme Soviet of the Latvian SSR, 170 of them in the first round.
-Run-off elections were held on 25 March, 1 April and 29 April.
+Run-off elections were held on 25 March 1 and 29 April.
 The Popular Front of Latvia won over two-thirds of the vote.
 Unlike its Estonian and Lithuanian counterparts, the Latvian Communist Party did not separate from the Communist Party of the Soviet Union.
 Nonetheless, on 3 May 1990, the new Supreme Soviet re-elected the Communist Party member Anatolijs Gorbunovs as its chairman, effectively the leader of Latvia.
 He subsequently resigned from the party, and a year later the Communist Party was banned by the parliament.

 The elected parliament was responsible for some of the most important decisions in modern Latvian history, such as the declaration of renewed independence from the Soviet Union.

 It was the first and only free election to the Supreme Soviet of Latvian SSR.
 The next parliament was elected as Saeima in 1993.

-Voting was held on the same day as an election in the Estonian SSR and Latvian municipal elections.
+Voting was held on the same day as municipal elections and elections in the Estonian SSR.